Coronation Island (Alaska): Wildlife

 Common animals on Coronation Island include Sitka black-tailed deer, long-tailed vole, and bald eagle.
 Beaver do not occur on the island.
-In 1960, in the only wolf-stocking experiment ever done on an Alaskan island, four wolves were released on Coronation Island.
+In 1960, in the only wolf-stocking experiment ever done on an Alaskan island, four wolves were reintroduced to Coronation Island.
 In 1964, it was reported that the wolves had produced pups, that they had reduced the deer population substantially, but continued to prey on them, and that the introduction of wolves had resulted in a recovery of many native plant species that had previously been considered as locally extinct.
 By 1968, only a single wolf remained on the island, and deer were scarce.
 An inventory of the island's fauna in 1983 found apparent extirpation of the wolves, with no evidence of the species, but the deer were once again plentiful.

 Avifauna observed in coastal caves on the island include northern fulmar, sooty shearwater, short-tailed shearwater, pelagic cormorant, long-tailed duck, surf scoter, white-winged scoter, blue grouse, wandering tattler, surfbird, short-billed gull, glaucous-winged gull, common murre, pigeon guillemot, marbled murrelet, parakeet auklet, rhinoceros auklet, Cassin's auklet, tufted puffin, northern hawk owl and northwestern crow.

 The ocean around the island ranges from 51 F to 55 F and supports a handful of coral reef areas as well as sea otters, Steller's sea lions, harbor seals, and humpback whales.
 Fish and shellfish that inhabit the water around the island include king salmon, red salmon, silver salmon, pink salmon, chum salmon, halibut, lingcod, Pacific cod, a variety of rockfish, greenling, ratfish, dog sharks, dungeness crab, tanner crab, king crab, shrimp, prawns, scallops, abalone, clams, and jellyfish.
 Great white sharks that have traveled up on warm currents have been reported off the island.